-The Fund may invest up to 20% of its value in mainland China.
+The Fund may currently invest up to 10% of its value in mainland China.
+The Investment Manager may decide to increase this limit to 20% but will give investors prior written notice before doing so.

 The Investment Manager uses a currency hedging strategy (an investment technique which aims to protect the value of an investment against currency movements) that aims to align returns in this currency share class with those achieved in the currency that the Fund's investments are valued in.